Biddy Mason

 Biddy Mason (August 15, 1818 – January 15, 1891) was an African-American nurse and a Californian real estate entrepreneur and philanthropist.
 She was one of the founders of the First African Methodist Episcopal Church in Los Angeles, California.
-Enslaved upon birth, she developed a variety of skills and developed knowledge of medicine, child care, and livestock care.
-A California court granted her and her daughters freedom in 1856.
+Enslaved upon birth, she developed a variety of skills and knowledge of medicine, child care, and livestock care.
+A California court granted freedom to her and her three daughters in 1856.

 Early life

 Biddy Mason was born into slavery reportedly on August 15, 1818, in Hancock County, Georgia, but her exact birthplace and birthdate are unknown.
-At an early age, she was taken from her parents and moved to the plantation of another slave owner.
-Although records during her youth are incomplete, she spent most of her time on a plantation owned by Robert Smithson.

-During her teenage years, she learned domestic and agricultural skills.
+During her enslaved teenage years, she was obligated to learn domestic and agricultural skills.
 Additionally, she developed skills in herbal medicine and midwifery taught to her by other enslaved women.
-These skills were passed down from African, Caribbean, and Native American traditions.
-Her knowledge benefited both the enslaved people and the plantation owners.
-According to some authors, Biddy was either given to or sold to Robert Mays Smith and his bride Rebecca Dorn Smith in the 1840s.
+Her knowledge benefited both enslaved people and Southern enslavers.
+Documentation has never been found of her sale or sales, but at some point Biddy was sold into Mississippi and became the property of Robert Mays Smith and Rebecca Dorn Smith.
 Biddy was valuable to the Smiths because of her knowledge of medicine, child care, and livestock care.

-Biddy had three children: Ellen born in about 1838, Ann born in about 1844, and Harriet born in about 1847.
+Biddy had three children: Ellen, born in about 1838; Ann, born in about 1844; and Harriet, born in about 1847.
 The fathers of her children are unknown, but some authors have speculated that Robert M. Smith likely fathered at least one of her children.
-A 25-year-old enslaved woman named Hannah worked with Biddy on the plantation; like Biddy, Hannah had three of her own children.
+An enslaved woman named Hannah Smiley (later Embers) worked with Biddy on the Smith farm.
+Robert and Rebecca Smith had purchased her from the estate of Rebecca's father.
+Hannah also had three children when the family left for the West.

 Relocations in 1847 and 1851

 Missionaries from the Church of Jesus Christ of Latter-day Saints (Mormon) proselytized in Mississippi.
-They taught Smith, his wife, and six children and they converted in 1847.
+They taught Smith, his wife, and their six children, and they converted in 1847.
 Enslaved people were only allowed to be preached to and baptized with their owner's permission, according to church policy.
 It is unknown whether Biddy was baptized.

-The Smith household joined a group of other church members from Mississippi to meet the Mormon exodus from Nauvoo, Illinois, in 1847.
-The group traveled to Pueblo, Colorado, and joined up with the sick detachment from the Mormon Battalion.
+The Smith household joined a group of other church members from Mississippi as part of the Mormon exodus in 1848.
+The group departed from Winter Quarters, Nebraska on July 3, 1848 and arrived in the Salt Lake Valley, Utah Territory on October 10, 1848.
 During the journey west, Biddy herded livestock, prepared meals, and midwifed while caring for her own children.
-They later joined the main body of Mormons crossing the plains, and arrived in the Salt Lake Valley, Utah Territory in 1848.
 Thirty-four enslaved people went with their owners to the Utah Territory.
-The enslaved people built log cabins, cleared fields, and planted in the town of Cottonwood, in the Salt Lake Valley.
+The enslaved people built log cabins, cleared fields, and planted in the town of Cottonwood in the Salt Lake Valley.